 These rolls of non-woven textile are then transported by Ananas Anam to a special facility in Spain where they undergo a unique finishing that gives Piñatex the same luxurious look and feel as animal leather, making it tough for even the most discerning eye to make out the difference between animal leather and Pinatex leather.

-Hugo Boss, Altiir London, Mashu London, among others
+Hugo Boss, Altiir London, Mashu London, among others are some of the brands working with this new-age material.

 Since it’s commercial launch in 2015, Piñatex has been picked up by more than 500 designers from around the world, prominent among which is fashion giant Hugo Boss; the brand used the pineapple based textile in the construction of it’s vegan sneaker line, retailing in-store at the start of this year.